-Temporarily Removing Drive Letters on Windows 2000 System
+Temporarily Removing Drive Letters on Windows 2000 System Datacenter

 NOTE: This section is required only when you have created NTFS partitions on your Enterprise Storage RAID Array system before the installation of the HsxDisk driver.
+HsxDisk is installed only on systems not running Secure Path.